 Wine tourism is increasingly an important source of revenue both directly and indirectly.

 It contributes to the growth of on-site sales and hitting short term revenue targets.
-But perhaps more importantly it is also a long term project for a winery to engage in building a brand and establishing a relationship with customers.
+But perhaps more importantly, it is also a long-term project for a winery to build a brand and establish a relationship with customers.